Dieser Text ist nur auf Englisch verfügbar.

 After we made the decision to postpone this very first edition of the festival due to the Covid-19 pandemic, the inevitable question arose: “And now?”

-Voices is our answer.
+The magazine VOICES is our answer.

 CircusDanceFestival invites and presents international artists from the wide, crossover fields of contemporary circus and dance.
 Two art forms that inspire and influence each other, sharing an intensive physicality as a means of expression.

 Both art forms have their inherent historical path, they offer different perspectives on the moving body with its norms, gender roles and societal hierarchies.
 Circus and dance need to be defined individually, as this constitutes their existence and recognition as an art form.
 But artists, having passed through a hybrid educational background, or drawing inspiration from both fields, often share the wish of underpassing categorization and to keep a fluid and interdisciplinary identity.
 This is what CircusDanceFestival focuses on: In-between contemporary circus and dance!
 The shaping of that fluid field is up to to the artists, their performances and their voices.

 The Voices online magazine opens a sort of megaphone for the festival artists, beyond performing in circus chapiteaus and on stages.
 It makes visible what they think we should talk about right now, and what moves and troubles them.
 Above all, it opens space for the topics that their pieces deal with - usually “live”.